Table des matières

 A sex club often has a space where clients and prostitutes meet, socialise and drink.
 The customer then chooses one of the ladies and she takes him to a room.
 Sex clubs in the Netherlands must have a permit from the (local) government.
 Prostitutes should have a residence permit and should be at least 18 years old, which soon might be changed into 21 years countrywide.
 Prostitutes work as an entrepreneur in a sex club.
 They aren’t employed by the owner, but they rent the facilities that the sex club offers.
 There are approximately 400 sex clubs in Holland.

-Amsterdam counts a total of 16 sex clubs, like Club LV and Club BonTon and there are 25 escort agencies in Amsterdam.
+Amsterdam counts a total of 16 sex clubs, like Club LV et Club BonTon and there are 25 escort agencies in Amsterdam.
 The sex clubs differ quite a lot from each-other ranging from very simple to extravagant.
 In general, prices in sex clubs are higher compared to private homes or window brothels.

 Amsterdam, strip club BonTon.